ashishlamsal/priority-analyzer/README.md

 # Proirity Analyzer

-A simple django project for BE Admission Rank and Priority Analyzer
+This repository is a backend for **BE Admission Rank and Priority Analyzer** project.
+This project was done as an academic project assigned by the Department of Electronics and Computer Engineering, Pulchowk Campus under the subject Database Management System and Software Engineering.

 ![Python][Python]&nbsp;
 ![Django][Django]&nbsp;